Cornish Rex vs Colorpoint Shorthair: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cornish Rex has a typical lifespan of 12-15 years, while Colorpoint Shorthair lives approximately 12-16 years.
 Health profiles differ significantly between these cats.
-Cornish Rex is predisposed to Cardiac Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Colorpoint Shorthair faces its own health challenges including Genetic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Cornish Rex is predisposed to Cardiac Conditions, dental disease, kidney conditions, and breed-specific eye issues, with associated veterinary costs for monitoring and treatment.
+Colorpoint Shorthair faces its own health challenges including Genetic Conditions, hereditary conditions including potential eye, dental, and metabolic issues.
+Both carry similar predisposition counts, though the specific conditions and their management are different.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health